 However, we think it's likely that if your marketing authorisation application was lodged with the UK MHRA you won't need to do anything.

 Conversely, if you have applied for marketing authorisation via the centralised procedure it is possible (but not certain) that you will have to reapply to the UK MHRA if your marketing authorisation application has not been granted before Brexit (or before the end of a Brexit transition period, if applicable).
 Will my granted UK SPC be affected by Brexit?
 No Even in the event of no deal your granted UK SPC will continue to have effect in the UK after Brexit.
 Will I have to do anything different to maintain my granted UK SPC after Brexit?
 Renewal fees for the duration of the UK SPC are paid to the UK IPO before the SPC comes into force.
 Therefore you won't have to do anything else.
 Will R&G still be able to help me with my SPC applications in the UK and abroad?
 Yes We will still be able to support you through the SPC application process in the UK (and elsewhere) before and after Brexit.

 Brexit and CPVRs What are CPVRs?
 A Community plant variety right (CPVR) is an EU-wide right granted to new plant varieties that have been found to be distinct, uniform and stable.
 CPVRs are administered by the Community Plant Variety Office (CPVO) based in France.
 Once granted, a CPVR holder has an exclusive rights to effect certain acts in relation to the protected variety in the EU, including production, selling, marketing, exporting and importing.
 A granted CPVR is valid for a maximum duration of 25 years, or 30 years for vines, trees and potatoes, from the date of grant, provided annual renewal fees are paid.
 CPVRs co-exist with national plant variety rights (also called plant breeders' rights [PBRs]) granted by the UK and other EU countries.
 However, national plant variety rights such as UK PBRs are deemed suspended if they co-exist with CPVRs.
 Will CPVRs be affected by Brexit?
 Yes As with EU trade marks and EU registered designs, CPVRs are an EU-wide right governed by EU law so will not be effective in the UK post-Brexit.

-If the UK accepts a "Brexit deal", a holder of a CPVR granted before the end of the transition period (as defined in the deal) will be entitled to become the holder of a UK PBR for the same variety if they register to do so.
+Under the Withdrawal Agreement, a holder of a CPVR granted before the end of the transition period (as defined in the deal) will be entitled to become the holder of a UK PBR for the same variety if they register to do so.
 With the above Brexit deal, any pending CPVR applications at the end of the transition period can be converted to UK PBR applications for the same variety, with the UK PBR applications deemed to have the same priority and/or filing dates as the converted CPVR applications.
 The deadline for conversion will be 9 months from the end of the transition period.
-Under a "no deal" Brexit scenario, current UK government guidance suggests that granted CPVRs will be accorded the same rights in the UK as before Brexit.
-For pending CPVR applications, equivalent UK PBR applications will need to be filed.
-Again, priority and filing dates will be maintained.
-There is no guidance yet on the time-scale for conversion under a "no deal" Brexit.
 Will applying for a CPVR be affected by Brexit?
 The CPVR process will continue as before, but CPVRs will not cover the UK after Brexit.
 Therefore, to obtain UK PBRs for new plant varieties, separate UK national PBR applications will need to be pursued.
 Will R&G still be able to help me with my CPVRs?
 Yes We will handle CPVR cases via our EU-based colleagues or associates.
 Naturally, we will also continue to assist with UK PBR cases including conversions from CPVRs post-Brexit.